net-daemon/docs/docs/user/hass_model/hass_model_service_with_returnvalue.md

 ---
 id: hass_model_service_with_returnvalue
-title: Service with return values
+title: Service with return value
 ---

 For newer versions of Home Assistant, you can now return values some services.
 This is useful when you want to get a response from a service call.